preesm/m2e-settings/readme.markdown

 # M2E Settings

+## What does this fork add ?

+*   In the `<file><location>` tags, the paths supported are the same as in the m2e-code-quality plugins, that is classpath, filesystem or project relative.
+*   The specified maven plugin is a dummy one whose execution does nothing, but simply allows to store some additional configuration in the POM file.
+This allows a central configuration instead of having to play with the maven compiler and the maven eclipse plugin at different places.

+## Description

 Provide consistent Eclipse IDE settings for your team from a Maven POM.
 The M2E Settings plugin will copy formatting, findbugs and other plugin settings from a centrally maintained settings JAR to your workspace and